Peace

 Day 5 — Colossians 3:15

-Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
-And be thankful.
+And let the peace of God rule in your hearts, to which also you were called in one body; and be thankful.

 "Rule": a verb of authority.
 Peace is not a discreet guest, it is the inner government to which we are called.